Max Muncy Player Props: Dodgers vs. Padres

-Max Muncy -- with an on-base percentage of .333 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the San Diego Padres, with Blake Snell on the mound, on May 6 at 8:40 PM ET.
+On Sunday, Max Muncy (coming off going 0-for-2) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Padres.
+In his last game he had a hitless showing (0-for-2) against the Padres.

 Max Muncy Game Info & Props vs. the Padres